imad-pasha/imad-pasha.github.io/content/teaching/_index.md

 Every summer, around 25-30 students carry out research projects in Yale astronomy --- some Yale students, some external students supported by fellowships or simply part of research groups.
 I founded an organizational structure in the department via our ACDC (climate and diversity) group to serve as an "umbrella" for these students.
 This involved several [bootcamps](https://prappleizer.github.io/umbrella-academy/intro.html#) at the beginning of summer, weekly research office hours where I would help students out with coding or research questions, and a few socials.
 Students typically gave talks at the end of each summer; we held practice talk sessions for them, pairing them with grad students for feedback if they chose.
 You can see the materials I used for those bootcamps and lessons at this [github site](https://prappleizer.github.io/umbrella-academy/intro.html#).

+# Other Teaching
+Beyond these initiatives and roles I have led, I have served as a Teaching Fellow/Teaching assistant for the following courses:

+### Yale University
+- Astronomy 210 - Stars and their Evolution. with Prof. Bob Zinn.
+Fall 2020.
+- Astronomy 155 - Intro to Astronomical Observing. with Dr. Michael Faison.
+Fall 2019.
+- Astronomy 255 - Research Methods in Astronomy. with Prof. Marla Geha.
+Spring 2019.
+- Astronomy 150 -  Earth in its Cosmic Context. with Prof. Gregory Laughlin.
+Fall 2018.
+### University of California, Berkeley
+- Astronomy 198 - Astronomical Python.
+Lead instructor.
+Spring 2015,2016,2017
+- Astronomy 120 - Optical and Infrared Astronomy Lab.
+Dr. Gaspard Duchene.
+Fall 2016.
+- Astronomy C10 - Introduction to General Astronomy.
+Prof. Alex Filippenko.
+Spring 2016.